 Survey methods

-We surveyed 72 reefs across Seychelles (n = 21), Maldives (11), the Chagos archipelago (25), and the Great Barrier Reef (GBR) (15) (Supplementary Methods).
-Grazing fish assemblages were surveyed using point counts of 7 m radius (Seychelles) or belt transects of 50 m length (Maldives, Chagos, GBR) conducted on hard-bottom reef slope habitat at 3-8 m depth.
-Surveys were designed to minimise diver avoidance or attracting fish and were conducted by a single observer.
+We surveyed 72 sites across Seychelles (n = 21), Maldives (11), the Chagos archipelago (25), and the Great Barrier Reef (GBR) (15) (Supplementary Methods).
+Grazing fish assemblages were surveyed using 8 replicate point counts of 7 m radius (Seychelles) or 4 replicate belt transects of 50 m length (Maldives, Chagos, GBR) conducted on hard-bottom reef slope habitat at 3-8 m depth.
+Estimate of fish biomass using point counts and belt transects give comparable biomass estimates (Samoilys and Carlos 2000).
+Surveys were designed to minimise diver avoidance or attracting fish and were conducted by a single observer (NAJG).
 In point counts, large mobile species were censused before smaller territorial species.
-In belt transects, large mobile fish (> xxcm total length, TL) were surveyed in a 5-m wide belt while simultaneously deploying the transect tape, and small site-attached species (< xxcm TL) within a 2-m wide belt were recorded in the opposite direction.
+In belt transects, larger mobile fish were surveyed in a 5-m wide belt while simultaneously deploying the transect tape, and smaller site-attached damselfish species within a 2-m wide belt were recorded in the opposite direction.
 For both survey types, all diurnal, non-cryptic (>8 cm TL) reef-associated fish were counted and their TL estimated to the nearest centimetre.
 Length measurements were calibrated by estimating the length of sections of PVC pipe and comparing it to their known length prior to data collection each day.
 Fish lengths were then converted to body mass (grams) using published length-weight relationships (Froese and Pauly 2018) and standardised by survey area to give species-level biomass estimates that were comparable across datasets (kg ha-1).
 The UVC dataset included 101 herbivore species (Table S1), with 11 species common to all four regions.
-We combined two UVC methods to estimate fish biomass as point counts and belt transects give comparable biomass estimates (Samoilys and Carlos 2000).

-Following fish surveys, benthic habitat composition was surveyed with eight 10-m line intercept transects (Seychelles), or eight 50-m point intercept (benthos recorded every 50 cm) transects (Chagos, GBR, Maldives).
+Following fish surveys, benthic habitat composition was surveyed with eight 10-m line intercept transects (Seychelles), or four 50-m point intercept (benthos recorded every 50 cm) transects (Chagos, GBR, Maldives).
 We recorded the cover of hard corals, macroalgae and turf algae, as well as non-living substrate (rock, bare substrate, rubble and sand).
 The structural complexity of the reef was visually estimated on a six-point scale, ranging from 0 (no vertical relief) to 5 (complex habitat with caves and overhangs) (Polunin and Roberts 1993), which correlates strongly with a range of other methods for capturing the structural complexity of coral reefs (Wilson et al. 2007).
 Survey methods and site descriptions for each region are described in the Supplementary Methods.